 Our Board of Directors has established an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee.
 Each of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee operates under a charter that satisfies the applicable standards of the SEC and Nasdaq.
 Each such committee reviews its respective charter at least annually.
 A current copy of the charter for each of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee is posted on the corporate governance section of our website, https://investor.magentatx.com/corporate-governance/governance-overview.
 In addition, in October 2020, our Board of Directors established an R&D Committee to advise the members of our management and provide oversight and input regarding our research and clinical development strategies.
-The R&D Committee operates pursuant to the authority granted to it by our Board of Directors.
+The R&D Committee operates under a charter approved by our Board of Directors.
+A current copy of the charter for the R&D Committee is posted on the corporate governance section of our website.
 Our Board of Directors may from time to time establish other special or standing committees to facilitate the management of Magenta or to discharge specific duties delegated by the full Board of Directors.